-The Group's reserves available for distribution to shareholders as at 31 December 2018 amounted to RMB6,999.2 million (31 December 2017: RMB5,969.1 million).
+The Group's retained earnings available for distribution to shareholders as at 31 December 2019 amounted to RMB8,598.0 million (31 December 2018: RMB6,999.2 million).

 PUBLIC FLOAT

 Based on information that is publicly available to the Company and to the best knowledge of our Directors, our Company has maintained the prescribed minimum percentage of public float approved by the Stock Exchange and permitted under Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules") as at the date of this Annual Report.